lern-fair-file-sharing/.github/DOCUMENTATION.md

 ```
 Scan the QR code.

-#### Option 2: Using the Anrdoid Studio Emulator
+#### Option 2: Using the Android Studio Emulator
 Use Android Studio or XCode for installing a mobile emulator.
-If installed run the following command:
+If installed, run the following command:
 ```
 npm run android
 # or
 npm run ios
 ```